AQA A-Level English Literature: Comparative Writing and NEA Guide

 A good pairing has a clear, productive connection -- a shared theme, genre, or literary tradition -- but also sufficient difference to generate genuine comparative analysis.
 If your two texts are too similar, you will struggle to find meaningful contrasts.
 If they are too different, the comparison will feel forced.
 Two novels about displacement, one by a postcolonial writer and one by a contemporary British novelist, could produce a rich comparison because the differing perspectives on belonging and identity would generate substantial analytical material.
 Two coming-of-age novels from the same decade and cultural background might not offer enough contrast.

-Avoid texts you are studying elsewhere in the specification -- they cannot be used for the NEA.
+Avoid the A-level set texts prescribed for Paper 1 and Paper 2 -- they cannot be used for the NEA.
 Avoid texts that are primarily popular fiction without substantial literary merit, unless you have a clear critical framework for analysing them.
-Avoid texts so obscure that no critical material exists on them -- AO5 requires engagement with critical perspectives, and you need to be able to find and respond to published criticism.
+Avoid texts so obscure that little or no critical material exists on them -- AO5 requires engagement with a range of critical views, and you need to be able to find and respond to published criticism.

 Your teacher must approve your text choices and essay question.
 Treat this process as a genuine academic conversation.
 Come prepared with a clear rationale for why your texts work together, what you want to argue, and which critical perspectives you plan to use.
 A well-prepared proposal demonstrates the kind of independent thinking that the NEA is designed to reward.